Latest News and Info

 • Dealing with incoming post

-• Keeping reception area clean and tidy, including hoovering entry mats as needed, cleaning reception desk, sweeping and mopping reception floor as needed
+• Keeping reception area clean and tidy, including hoovering entry mats as needed, cleaning reception desk, sweeping and mopping reception floor as needed, putting out umbrella stands and extra mats if raining and floor getting wet

 • Making sure leaflets and posters in display boards are kept in date and tidy